coq-universe/coq-universe/README.md

 - [Dune build system](https://github.com/ocaml/dune)
 - [Isabelle's Archive of Formal Proofs](https://www.isa-afp.org/)

-Coq Universe is developed by Ali Caglayan, Emilio J. Gallego Arias, and Thomas Binetruy-Pic.
+Coq Universe is developed by Ali Caglayan and Emilio J. Gallego Arias.

 Feel free to stop by our [Zulip stream](https://coq.zulipchat.com/#narrow/stream/327010-Coq-Universe) to discuss about this project.

 ## Components

-Coq Universe is built using Dune, and for now, aims to include projects present in Coq's CI system
+Coq Universe is built using Dune, and for now, aims to include projects present in Coq's CI system, but we will develop a formal policy for our relationship with upstream soon.

 ## Getting started